extinto77/Flexcomm-Simulator-User-Manual/energy-templates.md

 - `dataRates`: The list of data rates.

-- `consumptions`: The correspondent energy consumption per unit depending on the data rate.
+- `consumptions`: The correspondent energy consumption in Watts per unit depending on the data rate.

 - `unit`: The traffic unit.